bikepacking Sri Lanka

 The place is known for scuba diving, the season goes from November to April, the same as surfing.

-There are a few Tsunami Photo Museums in and around Hikkaduwa, usually based on donations and a memorial (halfway to Ambalangoda) to the 40.000 people who lost their life in Sri Lanka and to the hundred of thousand whose lives changed forever.
+There are a few Tsunami Photo Museums in and around Hikkaduwa, usually based on donations and a memorial (halfway to Ambalangoda) to the 40.000 people who lost their lives in Sri Lanka and to the hundreds of thousands whose lives changed forever.

 Galle – Unesco World Heritage